Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/go-to.md

 ## Advanced

 ### Execution Mode

 The Execution Mode determines the behavior of the Go To Node.
 It can go to the target Node and continue, or it can wait for input.

 ### Optionally Injected Text

-If the Execution Mode is set to "Go to Node and continue", you can overwrite the text with which to continue here.
+If the Execution Mode is set to **Go to Node and continue**, you can overwrite the text with which to continue here.
 If no text is specified, input.text will be used.

 ### Optionally Injected Data

-If the Execution Mode is set to "Go to Node and continue", you can overwrite the data with which to continue here.
+If the Execution Mode is set to **Go to Node and continue**, you can overwrite the data with which to continue here.
 If no data is specified, input.data will be used.

 ### Parse Intents

-This toggle decides whether we should **parse intents** within the sub Flow.
+The user decides whether we should  **parse intents** within the sub Flow.
 This is disabled by default.

-If the `Parse Intents` feature is enabled, Cognigy NLU will reparse the Intents in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text)
+If the **Parse Intents** setting is enabled, Cognigy NLU will reparse the Intents in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text)

 This setting will parse the input into the sub Flow, and the NLU will then score this text using the available Intents in the sub Flow.
 This will not score based on Intents in the parent Flow.